Tales of the dead

 "You shove the ashes into drawers, bye-bye,'' he said.
 "But the thing about cemeteries is, you learn a lot about history there.
 Cemeteries are not for the dead.
 They're for us, the living.''

-In Chicago, the Chicago Architecture Foundation offers regular walking tours of Graceland Cemetery and occasional tours of Calvary, Rosehill and Oak Woods cemeteries.
-The tours are two hours and cost $15.
+In Chicago, the Chicago Architecture Center offers regular walking tours of Graceland Cemetery and occasional tours of Calvary, Rosehill and Oak Woods cemeteries.
+The tours are two hours and cost $26, free for members.